SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/vue-static-site-generator-with-nuxt-and-markdown-create-a-server-less-blog-part-4.md

   }

 ```
 It is pretty straigh forward, just notice that I'm creating the hamburguer menu via css and animating it.

 <img src="/blog-images/my-web-post/41_reponsive_nav.png" class="img-fluid" alt="nuxt boostrap responsive menu">

-<a name="responsive"></a>

-## Making it look good in small screens

 I have made some adjustments to the home page style to make the nav bar and the header section look good on tablets and phones.
 Here is the code.
-I'm not going to go over it since there is nothing special in it.
+I-m not going to go over it since there is nothing special in it.

 ```css
 /* pages/index.Vue /*